ttharawun/scFusion_final/README.md

 ## Alternative installation

-scFusion is easy to use, consisting of Python, R, and Shell scripts.
+scFusion consists of Python, R, and Shell scripts.
 All prerequisites can be installed by conda and pip.

-## About the annotation file

-The annotation file (\*.gtf) may have different format, so making scFusion be compatible with all the formats is difficult. 'gene_name' is the gene name indicator in the annotation, and 'gene_type' or 'gene_biotype' are the gene type (pseudo gene or LncRNA).